Research Services Librarian

 - Manages orders for image reproduction; conducts permissions research for publication requests; and manages paperwork and data entry for library services transactions.

-- Develops content for and teaches library orientations and related programs for various audiences.
+- Develops content for, and conducts, library orientations and related programs for various audiences.

 - Manages paperwork and data entry for library services transactions.